coimbrastudios/framework/README.md

     - `NotGreaterThan`: prevents an int field to have a value greater than the a given value.
     - `NotLessThan`: prevents an int field to have a value smaller than the a given value.
     - `RangeSlider`: draws a property using the Unity's `MinMaxSlider`.
+    - `SelectableLabel`: turns a string field into a selectable label.
     - `SortingLayerID`: turns an int field into a sorting layer popup field.
     - `TagSelector`: turns a string field into a tag popup field.
     - `TypeDropdownAttribute`: use in combination with `SerializeReferenceAttribute` to expose a type selector.
 Can also be combined with `TypeFilterAttribute`.